aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/adjusting-image-quality-barcode/_index.md

 - Integrated Development Environment (IDE): Choose your preferred Java IDE – be it Eclipse, IntelliJ, or any other.

-- Aspose.BarCode for Java: Download and install the Aspose.BarCode library from the [official release page](https://releases.aspose.com/barcode/java/).
+- Aspose.BarCode for Java: Download and install the Aspose.BarCode library from the [release page](https://releases.aspose.com/barcode/java/).

 ## Import Packages